isomerpages/psd-lx/pages/What is LX Directory.md

 you have&nbsp;dealt with personal challenges and opportunities over the years.</p>
 <p></p>
+<p>Click <a href="https://master.d30pt2f9mstchm.amplifyapp.com/leadership-xchange-directory/" rel="noopener noreferrer nofollow" target="_blank">here </a>to
-<p>Click here to refer to the next tab for the Directory for Leadership Xchange.
+refer to the next tab for the Directory for Leadership Xchange.
 <br>
 </p>